valboz/VBBinaryLensing/newdocs/documentation.md

   Mag = VBBL.BinaryMag2(s, q, y1, y2, Rs); // Call to the BinaryMag2 function with these parameters
   printf("Binary lens Magnification = %lf\n", Mag); // Output should be 18.28....

+  return 0;
+}
 ```

-The ```BinaryMag2``` function performs the calculation of the magnification for a binary lens with given separation and mass ratio and for a source at some position with some radius.
-We will say more about its internal implementation later.
+In this example we have declared an instance to the ```VBBinaryLensing``` class, assigned values to some parameters and then performed a computation of magnification by a binary lens with these parameters.

+## Sections

+In the following pages, we will describe all functionalities of VBBinaryLensing

+Single lenses
+Binary lenses
+Limb darkening
+Accuracy control
+Light curve calculation

 ## Accuracy control